-Since 1991, the Transcending Trauma Project, as part of Council for Relationships, has conducted 305 in-depth life histories with 98 Holocaust survivors, and their children and grandchildren to better understand coping and adaptation after extreme trauma.
-The project has produced 1,200 hours of interviews which are permanently preserved as digital files.
-The Phil Wachs and Juliet Spitzer Archive of the Transcending Trauma Project is housed at the US Holocaust Memorial Museum and is available onsite to the public.
-In 2015 the archive will be given to Yad Vashem and Temple University’s Special Collections Research Center.
+Since 1991, The Transcending Trauma Project, as part of Council for Relationships, has conducted 305 in-depth life histories with 98 Holocaust survivors, and their children and grandchildren to better understand coping and adaptation after extreme trauma.
+The project has produced 1,200 hours of interviews which have been preserved as digital archived files.
+The Phil Wachs and Juliet Spitzer Archive of the Transcending Trauma Project are housed at the US Holocaust Memorial Museum, Yad Vashem in Israel, and Temple University’s Special Collections Research Center.

 The themes and findings from the Transcending Trauma Project apply to diverse populations who have been affected by trauma such as Rwandan genocide survivors, U.S. military families, survivors of gun violence, people with disabilities, and more.
 Themes pertaining to coping, adaptation, family dynamics, communication styles, and inter-generational transmission of trauma speak to a wide range of individuals, families, communities, cultures, and societies.
 Training has been developed based on the Transcending Trauma Project findings for therapists working with veterans and their families.